nemuelw/Zamok/README.md

     ``` go build -ldflags="-s -w" zamok.go ```

 ### How it works :
-1. Change directory to the home directory of the current user
+1. Change into the current user's home directory
-2. Generate an encryption key
+2. Generate the encryption key
 3. Send a copy of the key as well as a unique identifier for the machine to the C2 Server
 4. Loop through the target directories encrypting every file in them .
     - Desktop